kernke/microscopy_data_analysis/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to microscopy data analysis docs's documentation!
+Welcome to microscopy data analysis documentation!
 ==========================================================

+All code available at `github <https://github.com/kernke/microscopy_data_analysis>`_

 .. toctree::
    :maxdepth: 2